How to Choose a Doctorate of Psychology Program

 Faculty and Research Opportunities

-Finding a program whose faculty are a good match for you can play a major role in your career development and overall happiness with a psychology program.
+Finding a psychology program whose faculty are a good match for you can play a major role in your career development and overall happiness.
 You will be working closely with your program’s faculty for the next four to eight years, so you want to ensure that you get along – and that their professional interests overlap with yours.
-Conduct extensive research on each program’s faculty to see what type of professional experience they have and what type of academic research they conduct.
+Conduct extensive research on each program’s faculty as well as the schools overall reputation.
+Alliant’s California School of Professional Psychology founded in 1969 has accomplished faculty and the reputation as an industry leader.
 You may have the ability to join your professor in their research, which can help to advance your professional development.
-(Learn more about the illustrious faculty at the California School of Professional Psychology.)

 Professional Experience Opportunities

-Practical experience isn’t just an important part of a Doctorate in Psychology program – it’s required.
+Practical experience isn’t just an important part of a graduate degree program in psychology – it’s required.
 Before graduating you will need to accrue a certain number of hours of clinical professional experience.
 As you conduct your research on different schools, look to see what practicum and internship opportunities are available through each program and how well they align with your personal interests.
 (Learn more about some of the community engagement opportunities at the California School of Professional Psychology.)

 The cost of a graduate psychology program is a major consideration – as is the amount of available financial aid.
 As you look at different programs, consider what type of funding is available.
 Does the program offering tuition waivers, graduate fellowships, stipends or other types of funding?